mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-01"></a>
 [Back to top](#top)
 ## CA-01 -- Rep. Doug LaMalfa (R)
+### Committees
+Doug LaMalfa is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,697,000.00 in SC HEP grants.